WillFelisberto/gatil-cms/README.md

 # 🐾 Gatil CMS

-Este sistema permite que você gerencie facilmente o conteúdo do site de seu gatil, incluindo:
+This system allows you to easily manage the content of your cat shelter's website, including:

-- Cadastro de animais para adoção
+- Pet registration for adoption
-- Sistema de apadrinhamento
+- Sponsorship system
-- Controle de usuários e tutores
+- User and guardian management
-- Gerenciamento de adoções
+- Adoption management
-- Edição de textos institucionais do site
+- Editing of institutional site texts

-Tudo isso integrado com um CMS moderno e flexível utilizando **Payload CMS**, **Next.js** e tecnologias de ponta.
+All integrated with a modern and flexible CMS using **Payload CMS**, **Next.js**, and cutting-edge technologies.

-## 📚 Documentação
+## 📚 Documentation

-Acesse a [Wiki do Gatil CMS](https://docs-gatil-cms.vercel.app/) para entender facilmente como gerenciar o conteúdo do seu site, incluindo adoções, apadrinhamentos, cadastro de animais, usuários, tutores e textos institucionais.
+Access the [Gatil CMS Wiki](https://docs-gatil-cms.vercel.app/) to easily learn how to manage your website content, including adoptions, sponsorships, pet registration, users, guardians, and institutional texts.

-## 🚀 Tecnologias utilizadas
+## 🚀 Technologies Used

-- **Next.js** com Turbopack
+- **Next.js** with Turbopack
 - **React 19**
 - **Payload CMS 3**
 - **Tailwind CSS 4**
 - **MongoDB (via @payloadcms/db-mongodb)**
-- **Storybook** para desenvolvimento de componentes isolados
+- **Storybook** for isolated component development
-- **Husky + lint-staged** para Git hooks e formatação automática
+- **Husky + lint-staged** for Git hooks and auto formatting
-- **Jest + Testing Library + Vitest + Playwright** para testes
+- **Jest + Testing Library + Vitest + Playwright** for testing
 - **GraphQL**
-- **Hygen** para geração de componentes
+- **Hygen** for component generation

-### Plugins úteis
+### Useful Plugins

 - `@payloadcms/plugin-import-export`
 - `@payload-bites/activity-log`